RSE-Sheffield/dl-demystified-course/slides/02_neural_networks.md

 How do we know the 'optimal' learning rate?

-We won't know until actually training the network! <!-- .element: class="fragment" -->
+We won't know until we train the network! <!-- .element: class="fragment" -->

 Start with the default values provided. <!-- .element: class="fragment" -->